 So, first, when you file the FAFSA, answer the questions exactly as indicated.
 Give them what they ask for and only what they ask for.
 Once the requisite application forms are complete, write a letter documenting your individual situation using precise dollar amounts and dates, where applicable, and send it to a financial aid officer at one or more colleges.

 The FAFSA asks for your financial information for the last full calendar year prior to when your child starts college.
 If your child begins college in September 2018, you’d use your 2017 taxes.
 Use your 2017 tax return to get a good idea of your 2018 income.
 But, let’s say you got laid off in January 2018.
 Your tax return isn’t a good indicator anymore.
 You fill in the FAFSA as instructed anyway, even though the numbers no longer reflect your current financial situation.

 After that, you write a letter to the schools your child applied to.
 Addressing the financial aid office, you include the date you were laid off and how much you earned year-to-date prior to that.
 You also indicate how much unemployment compensation you get per week, as well as the number of weeks you’re eligible to receive such compensation.
 If you have a job lined up, include that, as well as the income figures.
 If you don’t have something lined up, let the office know that too.
 Now, the financial aid office has the best idea of how your finances are looking for the year.

 Each school can make adjustments as they see fit.
-However, you need to give them necessary facts.
+However, you need to give them the necessary facts.